ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/ibexa_cloud_and_ddev.md

 To configure the [`ddev/ddev-platformsh` add-on](https://github.com/ddev/ddev-platformsh), you'll need a [Platform.sh API Token](https://docs.platform.sh/administration/cli/api-tokens.html).

-Solr must be disabled from Platform.sh services (`.platform.app.yaml`) due to compatibility issues.
+During add-on installation, Solr must be disabled from Platform.sh services (`.platform.app.yaml`) due to compatibility issues.
 NodeJS and NVM installations must be disabled from Platform.sh hooks as well, it can be done afterward from hooks copy in `.ddev/config.platformsh.yaml`.

 `COMPOSER_AUTH` from PLatform.sh can't be properly used as JSON commas will be badly interpreted by `--web-environment-add` which would see them as multiple variables' separators.
 But, it must exist for Platform.sh hooks' scripts to work.
 An auth.json file can be used, see [Using an auth.json](../../getting_started/install_using_ddev.md#using-an-authjson) for more.